druglogics/ags-paper/docs/index.md

 The best ROC AUC produced with a regularized logistic regression model is also lower than the one using calibrated models alone (with $150$ Gitsbe simulations).

 Note that we get warnings when using `glmnet` because of the small number of observations for the positive class (observed synergies).
-Resulting coefficients vary, but tend to be either all too small or **larger on the proliferative model predictor**.
+Resulting coefficients vary, but tend to be either all too small or **larger on the random proliferative model predictor**.
 :::

 ### MAMSE ROC Analysis {-}

-Using the `MAMSE` R package [@R-MAMSE] we try another method to combine the predictor values from the calibrated and proliferative models.
+Using the `MAMSE` R package [@R-MAMSE] we try another method to combine the predictor values from the calibrated and the random proliferative models.
 The resulting ROC curve gets a little bit distored and AUC is not statistically better from the reference sample population (i.e. the calibrated `Gitsbe` models with $150$ simulations):